-Command or Action Purpose

-Step 1 enable Enables privileged EXEC mode.
+Command or Action Purpose Step 1 enable Enables privileged EXEC mode.
 Enter your password if prompted.

-Example:

-enable

 Step 2 configure terminal Enters global configuration mode.

-Example:

-configure terminal

-Command or Action Purpose Step 3 interface type number Enters interface configuration mode.
-Example: For the type and number arguments, specify an interface that is directly connected to hosts or is facing hosts. (config) # interface gigabitethernet 1/0/0 Step 4 ip igmp join-group group-address (Optional) Configures an interface on the router to join the specified group.
-Example: For the purpose of this task, configure the same group address for (config-if) # ip igmp join-group 225.2.2. the group-address argument on all interfaces on the router participating in the multicast network.
+Step 3 interface type number Enters interface configuration mode.
+For the type and number arguments, specify an interface that is directly connected to hosts or is facing hosts.
+Step 4 ip igmp join-group group-address (Optional) Configures an interface on the router to join the specified group.

+Command or Action Purpose For the purpose of this task, configure the same group address for the group-address argument on all interfaces on the router participating in the multicast network.
 Note With this method, the router accepts the multicast packets in addition to forwarding them.
 Accepting the multicast packets prevents the router from fast switching.
 Step 5 Repeat Step 3 and Step 4 for each interface on the router participating in the multicast network.
 Step 6 end Ends the current configuration session and returns to privileged EXEC mode.
-Example: (config-if)# end on a router to initiate a ping test to the routers configured to respond to multicast pings.
-This task is used to test IP multicast reachability in a network.